Skip to content

 Though Bari is not a major place for exploration, it has a day's worth of sightseeing.
 Old Bari, known as Vecchia Bari, is a common place for historical visits.
 Most of the explorations are centered in this place and you can possibly tour by foot which can give more exposure to the inner part of the city.
 You can dwell around the narrow streets and historic buildings, engaging with some locals.
 Take a walk along the waterfronts and also don't miss some attractions like Palazzo del Catapano, Church of Saint Gregory and Cathedral of Saint Sabino.

-The city itself doesn’t offer much for the travelers, but it is a center for exploring nearby beauties.
+The city itself doesn't offer much for the travelers, but it is a center for exploring nearby beauties.
 Within an hour of reach by a train or a bus with frequent schedules, there is Alberobello, a town common for its unique trullo buildings.
-You can read about the beauty of this town on https://travelwake.com/experiencing-italian-folk-culture-alberobello/.
-Also, at the reach of 30 minutes, there is another beautiful town known as Pulignano a Mare, where there are ample of sightseeing and can experience the giant waves of Adriatic Sea lashing out.
+Also, at the reach of 30 minutes, there is another beautiful town known as Polignano a Mare, where there are ample of sightseeing and can experience the giant waves of Adriatic Sea lashing out.

 The accommodations and food are relatively cheaper in Bari compared to other nearby attractions.
 There is also a small town at the reach of 20 minutes named Adelfia, which is worth to visit on Patron's Day.
 November 9 is the start of a three day celebrations.